-Our Branch is one of 77 in the Americas and 1 of 8 in Canada formed in 1971, but not all Branches are alike.
+Our Branch is one of over 70 in the Americas and 1 of 8 in Canada formed in 1971, but not all Branches are alike.
 Each maintains its own traditions and character.
 However, universal goals of the Branches include:

 Tastings and Dinners

 The IW&FS of Toronto arranges monthly events (9-10 /y) combining wine and food which include dinners and tastings; all designed to be innovative, educational, enjoyable and of high quality.
 Events are usually held privately in restaurants, and cost between $90.00 and $250.00 depending on the function.

 Members of the IWFS of Toronto enjoy a collective private wine cellar which serves as a source of wines to be used at events.
 This allows the group to acquire young wines at an advantageous price and age them for future use.
 The managed IW&FS cellar currently has 1100 bottles maintained in strict climate controlled conditions.
 The Board’s policy is to build both the quality and quantity of its wine cellar in future years.

 Why does the IWFS Toronto have and maintain a wine cellar?
 The most important reasons is that, as members, you would be limited to only those wines that were available at the LCBO at the time of an IWFS event and in the world of exciting culinary delights and the pairing of wine that would be boring.

 The Cellar Master purchases wines that offer good prospects for aging with the commensurate improvement in overall quality.
 Some wines have been purchased at auction and represent unique opportunities to taste something that otherwise would be unavailable.

 Simply put, the cellar has many benefits for IWFS members.